Eines-Informatiques-Avancades/Project_2025/README.md

 - `vdw_gas`: the main simulation program.
 Will perform the simulation and output the results into different text files.

-- `binning`: performs data sampling of the results of the Monte Carlo simulation from a given text file outputted by `vdw_gas`.
+- `binning`: performs data sampling of the results of the Van der Waals gas molecular dynamics simulation from a given text file outputted by `vdw_gas`.

 - `jackknife`: performs data resampling of the results of the Van der Waals gas molecular dynamics simulation from a given text file outputted by `binning`.